 North Alabama Friends School offers activities each month for their enrolled students.
 These activities offer students and parents opportunities to make friends, interact with other young people, and explore new places and ideas.
 Activities are listed in the newsletter that families receive each month.
 Families are encouraged, but not required, to participate in activities.

-We try to offer at least one field trip per month which can consist of going to a play, events at the Von Braun Center, or educational sites in the local area.
+We offer several field trips each year which may include attending a play or events at the Von Braun Center, or educational sites in the local area.
 Other activities that we offer are art activities, science labs, student council for grades 7-12, and science, social studies, and/or geography fairs.
 We have two school picnics each year, with the student council planning games for our spring picnic.
-We also participate in Let's Pretend Hospital (grades 1-2), Young People's Concert (grades 4-5), and the Madison County Drinking Water Festival (grades 4-5).
+We also participate in Let's Pretend Hospital (grades 1-2) and Young People's Concert (grades 4-5).

 North Alabama Friends School offers a diploma program for our high school students.
 As part of the diploma program, high school students are expected to submit several essays and a portfolio demonstrating their achievements during the year and attend an annual review meeting with the school counselors.